HOF Banner

 Highlander Orientation involves:

-• Completing an online CNAS ADV101 advising module that introduces your major, advising, registration, and preparation for your fall schedule of classes (CNAS ADV101 opens early June, you will be notified via your UCR email account)
+• Completing the online Highlander Foundations advising module that introduces your major, advising, and registration information to help you craft your fall class schedule (CNAS Highlander Foundations will open in May, you will be notified via your UCR email account)

 At Highlander Orientation you will be able to: